microsoft/msphpsql/README.md

 **Q:** What's next?

 **A:** On July 6, 2017 we released the production release version 4.3.0 of our PHP Driver.
-We will continue working on our future plans and releasing frequent updates.
+We will continue working on our future plans and releasing previews of upcoming releases frequently.

 **Q:** Is Microsoft taking pull requests for this project?

 **A:** Yes.
+Please submit pull requests to the **dev** branch and not the *master** branch.